First Quarter on

 Lunation 44 / 997

-The Moon is 9 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 9 days young and navigating through the first part of the current synodic month.
 This is lunation 44 of Meeus index or 997 from Brown series.

 Synodic month length 29.44 days